 - Hacking protection advice

-Joe Maglitta, contributing editor at Geeknet, says when it comes to social media security and safety, employees are the top risk.
+Joe Maglitta, a contributing editor at Geeknet, says when it comes to social media security and safety, employees are the top risk.
 Why?
-Because they introduce the problems by showing poor judgment, clicking things they shouldn’t and generally being lazy about applications that unload viruses, spyware and malware.
+Because they introduce the problems by showing poor judgment, clicking things they shouldn’t and generally being lazy about applications that unload viruses, spyware, and malware.

 Employees can also unwittingly overshare confidential information, which is gold in the wrong hands.
 Even piecemeal information dropped here and there can be stitched together and used by a good hacker to bring your company to its knees.

 To mitigate issues, properly train a very select group of people (or person) to be social media administrators.
 Also, outline a clear, standard operating procedure, such as this one from Intel.

 Social Media Security Strategies